carcasanchez/QuestManager/README.md

 # Introducing the concept of Event
 Quest managing is all about checking.
 But, ¿checking what and when?
-Here's the Event class.
+Here's the **Event class**.
 The Event is the atomic factor with we will work.
 The event by itself ony has one variable: an enum with the type of event it is.
 The magic comes with the heritage.
 By creating child classes of Event, we have the specific tools we need to check everithing we want to check.